-A pharmacist plays an important role in the healthcare team to dispense medications to patients and ensure they are used in the safest and most effective way.
+A pharmacist plays an important role in the healthcare team to dispense medications to patients and ensure that these drugs are used in the safest and most effective way.

-They are responsible for checking that the doses are safe, and that there are no potential drug interactions that could have adverse effects for the patient.
-Additionally, they may be involved with health screening, help to take blood pressure tests, provide vaccinations and give recommendations about the optimal use of medications.
+Pharmacists are responsible for checking that the doses are safe and that there are no potential drug interactions that could have adverse effects on the patient.
+Additionally, pharmacists may be involved with health screening, help to take blood pressure tests, provide vaccinations, and give recommendations to patients about the optimal use of medications.

 University-level education is required to practice as a pharmacist in any country in the world, in addition to further study following graduation.

-In the United States, you will need to earn a Doctor of Pharmacy (Pharm.D) degree in order to work as a pharmacist.
+In the United States, pharmacists will need to earn a Doctor of Pharmacy (Pharm.D) degree in order to work as a pharmacist.
 In Europe and the United Kingdom, a Master of Pharmacy degree is required.
-In Australia and New Zealand, a Bachelor in Pharmacy followed by a 1-year internship is required in order for you to be registered as a pharmacist.
+Comparatively, in Australia and New Zealand, a Bachelor in Pharmacy followed by a 1-year internship is required for individuals to be registered as a pharmacist.
 In addition, licensing examinations may be required in several countries.

 Following the appropriate course and period of study in the country where the pharmacist will work, an application must be made for registration before one can begin to practice as a pharmacist.